hakyimlab/scPrediXcan/README.md

 -resume \

 ```
-The output of this step has a Transcriptome Model Database (i.g., l-ctPred), and a SNP covariance matrices file.
-Those files will be used for the association step.
+The detailed descriptions of the pipeline and the used data/output are [here](https://github.com/hakyimlab/PredictDb-nextflow/blob/master/docs/usage.md).

 #
 #### Step3: Performing association test between genes and traits

 scPrediXcan uses Summary-PrediXcan(S-PrediXcan) to run the association test.
 The detailed description of S-PrediXcan are [here](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial).
 In this step, the input data include: a **Transcriptome Model Database (i.g., l-ctPred)**, a **GWAS/Meta Analysis summary statistics**, and **SNP covariance matrices**.
 The l-ctPred database and the SNP covariance matrices are obtained from the last step.
-Here are the detailed procedures of step3:
+Here are the detailed procedures of step-3:

 1) Clone the S-PrediXcan repository.
 ```bash